-The mission of the Department of Accountability, Research & Evaluation is to support and enhance the quality of data driven decisions by providing Program Research & Evaluation, Student Assessments, Accreditation, Accountability, and Records & Data Management services and information to all stakeholders through an effectively managed system aligned to the CNMI PSS Strategic Priorities and to ensure continuous improvement for all schools and programs.
+The mission of the Office of Accountability, Research & Evaluation is to support and enhance the quality of data driven decisions by providing Program Research & Evaluation, Student Assessments, Accreditation, Accountability, and Records & Data Management services and information to all stakeholders through an effectively managed system aligned to the CNMI PSS Strategic Priorities and to ensure continuous improvement for all schools and programs.

-The Department of Accountability, Research & Evaluation (DARE) consists of five (5) programs: Accountability; Research & Evaluation; Accreditation; Asssessments; and Records & Data Management.
+The Office of Accountability, Research & Evaluation (DARE) consists of five (5) programs: Accountability; Research & Evaluation; Accreditation; Asssessments; and Records & Data Management.
 Dare currently resides in #1258 Pohnpei Way Rte 312 Capitol Hill.